On a Dutch island in the Netherland Antilles just 50 miles off the coast of Venezuela, you’ll find the top 10 best beaches in Curacao.

-You can spend your holiday beach hopping or choose the beach you like the best and spend your entire vacation at that beach.
+You can spend your holiday beach hopping or choose the beach you like the best and spend your entire vacation on that beach.
 From swimming and sunbathing or diving, snorkeling, kayaking, or quiet remote beaches to party beaches, Curacao has beaches for every taste.
-On your first day in Curacao consider going on this Curacao beach tour for $49 to check out 3 of the top beaches on the island.

 Check out my picks for the 10 best beaches in Curacao.
 Each beach I consider a ‘Best Beach’ has different highlights that qualify it as a ‘Best Beach.’
 There is no specific order since the beaches all offer something different.